takuseno/d3rlpy/docs/references/logging.rst

 TensorBoard
 -----------

-The same information is also automatically saved for tensorboard under `runs` directory.
-You can interactively visualize training metrics easily.
+The same information can be also automatically saved for tensorboard under the specified directory so that you can interactively visualize training metrics easily.

 .. code-block:: shell